- Anti-Climax Boss: Ewan, and subsequently, Ian.

 - Ian Breckel is a morally bankrupt TV producer who recruits death row inmates to film them mutilate and fight each other to the death and broadcast it over the internet as a reality show.
 He orchestrated the whole thing, gave weapons to the psychopath McStarley, and obviously placed less value on human life than entertainment and money.
 During the sickening rape scene of Paco's wife by McStarley, his only expressed concern to his crew is to zoom in to "give the viewers what they want".
 He shows himself to have absolutely no standards or lines he wouldn't cross, eventually murdering another producer himself when the guy objects to what they're doing.
 As well, he remains incredibly smug throughout the whole situation.

 - Ewan McStarley is a Sociopathic Soldier who was on death row for burning down a village and raping/torturing/murdering its inhabitants.
 When he's placed in a death match on the island, he happily agrees with the producer to "put on a good show" by doing his usual thing for an audience.
 He initially teams up with another contestant named Saiga, with whom he attacks Paco and breaks his knee, chains him up, and forces him to watch McStarley beat, rape, stab, and blow up his wife.
 Then he tracks down the wounded Paco, brutally beats him with Saiga's help, shoots him with an arrow as he lies helpless, then sets him on fire.
-When all other competition is dead, he turns on Saiga just as easily and kills him.
+When all other competition is dead, he turns on the camera crew filming him, and kills them to steal their weapons.
 As if that weren't enough, near the end of the movie, he machine-guns the crew of the show except Breckel, who escapes the slaughter.

 - Don't Shoot the Message: Production company hypocrisy and character's sneering aside, Ian's answer against the reporter's Think of the Children! (that people, not broadcasters, should be more vigilant of what kids watch, especially if it's something more controllable by the parents like pay-per-view events) is somewhat accurate.